-How teams ascertain relevant measures from success factors
+5 steps for teams to ascertain relevant measures from the organisation’s critical success factors

 This task is best undertaken in a two-day workshop.